Saudi football league system

 The tables below show the current makeup of the Saudi Arabian Football League system.
-The Saudi Professional League sits at the top of the pyramid and currently two teams get promoted/relegated between the Professional League and the First Division League.
+The Saudi Pro League sits at the top of the pyramid and currently three teams get promoted/relegated between the Pro League and the First Division League.

 There is also a Second Division League which currently features two groups of sixteen teams were clubs are promoted between this level and the First Division.

 SAFF announcement a newly created fourth division officially named is Third Division League from 2021, the league features four groups of eight teams were clubs are promoted between this level and the Second Division.